 “Get in here!”

 The whole thing was very odd, and it made it nearly impossible to react as the spa sherpa forced me through the different aspects.

-The whole thing was moderately redeemed when I was done and she covered me with warm towels, put a cucumbers and a towel over my eyes, and proceeded to give me a 15 minute foot massage.
+The whole thing was moderately redeemed when I was done and she covered me with warm towels, put cucumbers and a towel over my eyes, and proceeded to give me a 15-minute foot massage.

 I never did find out if I was able to actually just go use the facilities for a lesser fee without the “water journey” I was taken on, but it wasn’t quite the relaxing experience I was expecting.